 Put-in-Bay Diary-Thurs., Dec.
 9th – Billy Market posts on Facebook – “Get your cars off the island.”
 The ferry runs only three more days.

 Sat..
 Dec.
 11th – It’s like a busy day in the summer filled with activities.
-There’s Ma Ma Claus, the wreath laying at the cemetery, Tipper’s Christmas party and the student play at the Town Hall.
+There’s Ma Ma Claus, the wreath laying at the cemetery, Tipper’s Christmas party, and the student play at the Town Hall.
 Over on Catawba Island, there was a 90th birthday celebration for Clarence Crowe.

 Sun., Dec.
-12th – Islanders wake up to snowfall and Between 4:15 and 4:30 p.m., the M/V William Market makes its way into Put-in-Bay harbor to tie up for the season.
+12th – Islanders wake up to snowfall, and Between 4:15 and 4:30 p.m., the M/V William Market makes its way into Put-in-Bay harbor to tie up for the season.
 Fireworks are shot off as she approaches Miller’s downtown dock.
 The Put-in-Bay Recreation Committee holds its Dickens’ Dinner at the school gym.
 The dinner is catered by the Butler Did It.
 Santa distributes gifts to all the youngsters.

 Mon., Dec.
 13th – With temps in the teens and winds blowing a steady 30 miles per hour, it’s no wonder Billy Market pulled the plug on ferry service for the season.
-It’s Ladies Night at Island Hardware.
-Put-in-Bay Village Council meets and discusses signage among other things.
+It’s Ladies’ Night at Island Hardware.
+Put-in-Bay Village Council meets and discusses signage, among other things.

 Tues., Dec.
 14th – The LEIC-BSC 10th Anniversary Party and Annual Meeting were held at the South Bass Island Lighthouse.
-Cocktails were at 6 p.m. with prime rib dinner at 7 p.m.
+Cocktails were at 6 p.m., with prime rib dinner at 7 p.m.
 It’s still cold and windy1

 Wed., Dec.
 15th – The bay is completely ice covered, and thankfully the sub-zero wind chill temps have backed off.
-Village Council meets to discuss budget for 2011.
+Village Council meets to discuss the budget for 2011.

 Fri., Dec.
 17th – The Ladies Tea and Cookie Exchange takes place at the Skyway.

 Sat., Dec.
-18th – If you looked out over the lake, you found some rather rough ice surrounding the islands.
+18th – If you looked over the lake, you found some rough ice surrounding the islands.
 With the latest weather report, it looks like ice fishing will soon begin in earnest.

 Mon.
 Dec.
-20th – The first ice boater of the season, Patrick Myers, takes a sail on the ice in the bay.
+20th – The first ice boater of the season, Patrick Myers, takes sail on the ice in the bay.
 Paul Ladd checked out the ice off the bathing beach and found four inches of clear blue ice.
 That’s great for ice boating and skating.
-The staff from the Monument enjoyed a holiday lunch at the Skyway and exchanges “fantasy” gifts.
+The staff from the Monument enjoyed a holiday lunch at the Skyway and exchanged “fantasy” gifts.

 Tues., Dec.
-21st – The Village Council holds a public hearing at 8:30 a.m. concerning the rezoning of the wooded lot next to Tony’s Place.
+21st – The Village Council holds a public hearing at 8:30 a.m. concerning rezoning the wooded lot next to Tony’s Place.
 The Skyway is the place to be in the evening!
 The annual Christmas party takes place with Joe Foutts entertaining.
 Happy Birthday, Joe!
 Jeremy “Jer Bear” Harlen (Put-in-Bay High School Class of 1996) is the bartender extraordinaire!

 Wed., Dec.
-22nd -Put-in-Bay School lets out for the Christmas Holiday at lunch time.
+22nd -Put-in-Bay School lets out for the Christmas Holiday at lunchtime.
 The annual Christmas Party at the Island General Store is in full swing in the afternoon.
-Among the many who were in and out during the afternoon were Linda Rence, Dusty Dykeman and her granddaughter Chelsea Mays, Debbie Harlan, Donna Glisman, Frieda Baer, Laura Kleinhanz, Don Ruggiero and Judy Kania.
+Among the many who were in and out during the afternoon were Linda Rence, Dusty Dykeman and her granddaughter Chelsea Mays, Debbie Harlan, Donna Glisman, Frieda Baer, Laura Kleinhanz, Don Ruggiero, and Judy Kania.

 Thurs., Dec.
-23rd – Mel Jump and Kelly Niese are busy at the airport terminal passing out all the freight being flown in.
+23rd – Mel Jump and Kelly Niese are busy at the airport terminal, passing out all the freight being flown in.
 They want to remind everyone they will be there from noon to 3 p.m.
 Monday through Friday during the winter to pass out freight.
 Make sure they have your telephone number so they can contact you.

 Dec., 26th – Ice guides Rob LaPlante and Glen Stevens take their first customers of the season out on the ice CALL GLEN

 Tues., Dec.
-28th – Matt Fuchs can thank David Dress and Jeff Zucker for getting heat back on in his house after arriving back on the island and finding the furnace not working.
+28th – Matt Fuchs can thank David Dress and Jeff Zucker for getting the heat back on in his house after arriving back on the island and finding the furnace not working.

 Wed., Dec.
 29th – There are three ice fishing shanties in the bay.

 Thurs., Dec.
 30th – Charlie Thwaite is out ice fishing for the second day in a row.
-It’s actually raining a bit.
+It’s raining a bit.

 Fri., Dec.
 31st – Todd and Jennifer Blumensaadt hold a New Year’s Eve party in their barn